Lost and Found Memories

 Residency at Utsha Foundation for Contemporary Arts, Bhubaneswar, India

-Lost and Found Memories is a mixed media installation scattered over the premises of Utsha.
-I’ve been collecting objects, natural or man made, whatever interests me.
-They are markers of memories and/or experiences, like diary entries which remind us of a certain event in the past and how much we’ve changed through time.
-The memory attached to each object makes it valuable and personal to me.
-This is a work about leaving these objects back in nature but at a different place, and in exchange gathering something to mark its departure, which includes another object, sound, thoughts, impressions, photos, videos et al. The objects here were collected from the coastal line of Mumbai, and were left in Bhubaneswar or the coastal line of Konark.
-Lost and Found Memories is a series of exchanges which do not cease with time, since it is intrinsic to my obsession with collecting; it’ll continue with new objects collected and left, to collect further.
+Lost and Found Memories is an intermedia installation scattered over the premises of Utsha.
+I’ve been collecting objects, natural or man made, whatever interests me and has an effect of time, since 2012.
+They are markers of memories, like diary entries that remind us of a certain event in the past and how much we’ve changed through time.
+The memory attached to each object makes it valuable and personal.
+This work is about leaving these objects back in nature but in a different space and time, and in exchange gathering something to mark its departure, that can include another object, sound, thoughts, impressions, photos and/or videos.
+These objects were collected from the coastal line of Mumbai, and were left in Bhubaneswar or the coastal line of Konark.
+This process of collection and exchange does not cease with time, as it is intrinsic to my obsession with collecting; it’ll continue with new objects collected and left, to collect further.

 This stone was collected from the shores of Mumbai.
 It was left at the shores of Konark, at Chandrabhaga beach, and the video of it slowly drowning into the ocean is recorded in exchange, as a memory marker for its departure.